The Escape: Chapter Seven: The Moment

 After years of planning, the moment settled on us.
 Alaina’s eyes met mine.
 Had we thought of everything?
 Considered every angle?
 Was leaving the best possible choice?
 It wasn’t the first time I had agonized over my choices about my family, but it felt like the biggest.

 If we left, I had no idea what could happen.
 But there was a chance, hopefully a good chance, for something better.
-Of course, most things were better than what awaited Alaina in the colony.

 Taking a deep breath, I led them out of the house and to the road.
 The sliver of moon did not provide a lot of light, which worked in our favor.
 Few people would be out, except Virtue Squads.
-Being out with the entire family and packed bags would give them enough reason to accuse us of attempting to flee.
+Being out with the entire family and packed bags would give them enough reason to accuse us of trying to flee.

 JJ fell asleep by the end of the road, where we turned off toward the trees.
 It was a warm and humid night, but I don’t think the sweat soaking my shirt was from the heat.